Muslim divorce law 'unconstitutional', rules India's top court

 He announced a suspension of the practice, and told the government to come up with a new law within six months.

-Triple talaq is banned in several Muslim countries, including neighbouring Pakistan and conservative Saudi Arabia.
+Many Muslim countries have banned the practice of triple talaq, including neighbouring Pakistan and conservative Saudi Arabia.

 Opposition to the law helped forge an unlikely coalition of Muslim women and Prime Minister Narendra Modi and his ruling Hindu nationalist party, which wanted the law quashed, and pitted it against Muslim groups that say the state has no right to interfere in religious matters.